Carniola: Overview

-A state of the Holy Roman Empire in the Austrian Circle and a duchy in the hereditary possession of the Habsburgs, later part of the Austrian Empire and of Austria-Hungary, the region was a crown land from 1849, when it was also subdivided into Upper Carniola, Lower Carniola, and Inner Carniola, until 1918.
-From the second half of the 13th century, its capital was Ljubljana (Laibach).
-Previous overlords of Carniola had their seats in Kranj (Krainburg) and Kamnik (Stein), which are therefore sometimes referred to as its earlier capitals.
-Nowadays, its territory (in the extent at its dissolution) is almost entirely located in Slovenia, except for a small part in northwest Italy, around Fusine in Valromana.
+The March of Carniola was a state of the Holy Roman Empire, established as an immediate territory in the 11th century.
+From the second half of the 13th century it was ruled by the Habsburgs and its capital was Ljubljana (Laibach); previous overlords had their seats in Kranj (Krainburg) and Kamnik (Stein), which are therefore sometimes referred to as its earlier capitals.
+In the 14th century the Duchy of Carniola was declared, a status which was formally recognised in the 16th century.
+As a hereditary possession of the Habsburgs (one of the so-called Erblande), Carniola was part of the Austrian Circle of the Empire from the early 16th century.
+Informally it was part of Inner Austria.
+It was subdivided into Upper, Lower, and Inner Carniola.

+In 1804 it became part of the newly established Austrian Empire and in 1806 the Holy Roman Empire was dissolved.
+In 1809 it was ceded to the First French Empire, becoming part of the Illyrian Provinces; it was returned to Austria in 1815, forming part of the Kingdom of Illyria.
+In 1849 Illyria was dissolved and Carniola became a crown land in its own right; the three traditional subdivisions were also abolished.
+In 1867 it became part of Cisleithania, the Austrian part of Austria-Hungary.
+It remained so until 1918, when it seceded as part of the State of Slovenes, Croats and Serbs, becoming part of the Kingdom of Serbs, Croats and Slovenes (later Yugoslavia); it ceased to exist de jure with the passing of the Vidovdan Constitution in 1921.

+Nowadays, its territory (in the extent at its dissolution) is almost entirely located in Slovenia, except for a small part in Italy, around Fusine in Valromana.
 Carniola in its final form, established in 1815, encompassed 9904 km2.
-In 1914, before the beginning of World War I, it had a population of slightly under 530,000 inhabitants, of whom 95% were Slovenes.
+In 1914, before the beginning of World War I, it had a population of slightly under 530,000, of whom 95% were Slovenes.

 Geography

-The region was crossed by the Julian and Karavanken Alps.
+The region is crossed by the Julian Alps and the Karawanks.
 The highest mountain peaks are Nanos, 4200 ft; Vremščica, 3360 ft; Snežnik, 5900 ft; and Triglav, 9300 ft.
-The main rivers were the Sava, Tržič Bistrica, Kokra, Kamnik Bistrica, Sora, Ljubljanica, Mirna, Krka, and Kolpa rivers.
-Notable lakes included Black Lake (Črno jezero), Lake Bohinj, Lake Bled, and Lake Cerknica.
+The main rivers are the Sava, Tržič Bistrica, Kokra, Kamnik Bistrica, Sora, Ljubljanica, Mirna, Krka, and Kolpa rivers.
+Notable lakes include Black Lake (Črno jezero), Lake Bohinj, Lake Bled, and Lake Cerknica.
 Nearby is the Ljubljana Marsh, and a series of hot and mineral springs which can be found at Dolenjske Toplice, Šmarješke Toplice, and Izlake.

 Agriculture thrived more in Upper Carniola than in Lower Carniola.
 The Vipava Valley was especially famous for its wine and vegetables, and for its mild climate.
 The average temperature was 56 °F in spring, 77 °F in summer, 59 °F in autumn, and 26 °F in winter.

 In 1910 the main railroads were the Southern, Prince Rudolf, Bohinj, Kamnik, Lower Carniola, and Vrhnika railroads.
 The principal cities and towns in the region were Kamnik, Kranj, Tržič, Vrhnika, Vipava, Idrija, Turjak, Ribnica, Metlika, Novo Mesto, and Vače.